 Information regarding the MME (Michigan Merit Exam, for Michigan residents, optional for homeschooling students) and corresponding scholarships is available at Andrews Academy.
 The guidance counselor's office phone number is (269) 471-3140.

 ACT - enter the AU code of 1992 if you wish to send your scores to Andrews University; enter 019921 if you choose to take the test at Andrews University

 SAT - enter the AU code of 1030 to request scores be sent to Andrews University.

-Both the ACT and SAT can be taken on Sunday test dates through the AU Counseling and Testing Center.
+Both the ACT and SAT can be taken on Sunday test dates through the AU Counseling and Testing Center, and are given multiple times per year through local high schools and testing centers.
 Read the CTC webpage SAT registration guidelines for Sunday testing and test dates.
 The ACT can be taken online in the testing center by appointment any business day; call (269) 471-3470 or email firstname.lastname@example.org to make an appointment.

 Read our testing tips for more information about when to test and why.

 Credit can be earned for college-level learning through advanced placement exams, which are aligned to specific courses taught at high schools, and through standardized college general education exams such as CLEP, DSST, and UEXCEL.
 Learn more about Andrews University course equivalents for accepted scores.